 RAN2 would like to thank SA3 for the reply LS on NR V2X Security issue and PDCP SN size (S3-200478) to inform RAN2 of the security related fields/information for AS ciphering and integrity protection.

-Regarding to the issue how 5-bit input for the security algorithms is derived from a specific LCID, RAN2 has made following working assumption.
+Regarding 5-bit input for the security algorithms derived from a specific LCID, RAN2 has made following working assumption.

 1: Working assumption: the 5 least significant bits of LCID can be used as 5-bit input to the ciphering/integrity algorithms.
 Working assumption will be RAN2 agreement if there is no SA3 concern until next RAN2 meeting.

-RAN2 kindly asks SA3 to take the above working assumption into account for subsequent specification work and provide feedback if there is any concern on it.
+Please note that the 5 least significant bits of LCID can uniquely identify SLRB, as specified in TS 38.321:

+Table 6.2.4-1 Values of LCID for SL-SCH